rayeni/python_rithmic_account_info/README.md

 * The account balance.
 * The account margin balance.
-* The account daily profit loss.
+* The account daily profit/loss.
 * The number of open/closed positions for assets traded for the day.
 * The number of long/short orders filled for assets traded for the day.
 * The open profit/loss for each asset with an open position.